shihlings/website/index.md

 ### Hello there,

-I am a third year [electrical engineering](https://ece.ubc.ca){:target="_blank"} student at the [University of British Columbia](https://www.ubc.ca){:target="_blank"}.
+I am a third year [electrical engineering](https://ece.ubc.ca/undergraduates/programs/electrical-engineering-program/){:target="_blank"} student at the [University of British Columbia](https://www.ubc.ca){:target="_blank"}.
+I am currently an ASIC Digital Design Engineer Intern at Synopsys.

 I have worked on various projects involving FPGA, microcontroller, and embedded system design.
 See some of my projects in [my portfolio](/portfolio).
-Currently, I serve as the Electrical Team Lead at [UBC Sailbot](https://www.ubcsailbot.org){:target="_blank"}, where we develop fully autonomous sailboats capable of collecting research data in the Pacific Ocean.

 [See my resume here.](/resume)